mdmen/ext-manager/README.md

-This app allows you to manage your extensions.
+Just allows you to on/off your extensions.
+Only native js/css/html, without third-party libs.